3-digit Benton Tally Register

 The company must have had a good reputation for manufacturing experimental devices, as Thomas Edison had them make the Talking Machines (a.k.a.
 Phonographs) that he exhibited at the 1889 Paris convention.

-My tally counter has no serial number, and no indication of a brand name or manufacturing company, and came without its box.
+My 3-digit tally counter has no serial number, and no indication of a brand name or manufacturing company, and came without its box.
 I am therefore not sure which company made it, nor when it was made during the long production run.
 While the oldest counters have Benton Mfg.
 Co. engraved or stamped on them, it seems that Benton also made unmarked ones for resale.
-Later counters by Tally usually had the company name moulded on the back plate.
-One way to date it may be the fonts used for the digits, but this is tricky too, as the three wheels of my tally register all use a different type.
+Later counters by Tally sometimes had the company name moulded on the back plate, but not always.
+One way to date it may be the fonts used for the digits, but this is tricky too, as the wheels of my 3-digit tally register all use a different type.
 This suggests it was manufactured in a hurry, and that it could be from that US Army order in WW1.

 Here are various advertisements and catalogue listings of this tally register that I found in online archives.

-Here are a few articles related to the Benton Manufacturing Company and the tally register, including John Benton's obituary from the New York Times.
+Here are a few articles related to the Benton Manufacturing Company and the tally register, including John B. Benton's obituaries.

 I have not found any original patent for the Benton Tally Register, though there are many patents by John B. Benton for other kinds of registers.
 There is however one later patent describing a modification of it.
 This patent has drawings of the mechanism of the Benton Tally Register, but just describes it as the "conventional flat type tally register" and has no reference to an original patent.